Phalcode/gamevault-docs/src/pages/gamevault-plus.md

 ### What is Phalcode?

-Phalcode is the small company behind GameVault.
-It is a software startup based in germany.
+Phalcode is the small startup company developing GameVault.
+We are based in germany.
 You can find more information about us on our [website](https://phalco.de).

 ### How do I manage billing and payments?